-All new international students are strongly advised to arrive at least four days before orientation /enrolment day (check your welcome letter for details).
+All new international students are strongly advised to arrive at least four days before Orientation Day (check your welcome letter for details).

 This gives you time to recover from your long flight, settle into your accommodation, become familiar with the campus and Australia itself.
-Arriving late only causes stress and disorganisation.
+Arriving late only causes stress and disorganisation, and can significantly impact on your chances of success.